NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 describes a new loss function aimed at improving the performance of one shot object detection models that rely on region proposals.
-The problem that one shot object detection models face compared against traditional two stage models that utilize region proposals and object detection is that of class imbalancing.
-Class imbalancing is simply that the region proposal network detects too many regions where an object might be.
+The problem that one shot object detection models face compared against traditional two stage models that utilize region proposals and object detection is that of class imbalance.
+Class imbalance is simply that the region proposal network detects too many regions where an object might be.
 This affects the performance of the object detection component of the model as it might infer that an object is in a location that it isn't.

-To reduce this error, the authors of this paper propose the Focal Loss function, a loss function aimed at reducing class imbalancing.
+To reduce this error, the authors of this paper propose the Focal Loss function, a loss function aimed at reducing class imbalance.
 The function is `FL(pt) = −(1 − pt)^γ log(pt)` where `γ >= 0` They then trained a model (RetinaNet) with this loss function on the COCO dataset and found that it performed better than other on stage methods with respect to average precision.